 Vanity Fair called her voice "beautiful and seductive".
 Rolling Stone calls her "beguiling".
 David Sprague of Newsday – she waxes poetic without slipping into pretense and uses decidedly non-hallmark phraseology.
 Barton’s music is memorable, haunting, and deeply mysterious.
 Philadelphia's Cutting Edge: "she charms her audiences with a chameleon-like versatility, using gutsy theatrics that are never overdone."

 She recently released her 10th collection of songs called House of Light, featuring Grammy winner Sarah Jarosz, GE Smith and Jenni Muldaur.
-Look for her musical memoir Breaking the Echo, early 2021.
+Get her memoir, I Pitched a Tent in Hell, out now on Audible.com and Amazon.com.

 Her film, 50 Watt Fuse, documenting her husband’s career as a sideman, was an Official Selection of the Mill Valley Film Festival in 2006.
 Written and directed by Barton, cameos from Lorne Michaels, Jimmy Buffett, to Bob Dylan and Hall & Oates, garnered Barton a standing ovation.
 Her rock odyssey, Pedro ‘n’ Pip, a call to eco-kids, which includes a 13- song score was the first book to combine music and text digitally, on iBooks.